rendis/statepro/docs/runtime.md

   3. Reality `always` transitions (in order).
   4. Reality entry actions/invokes.

+### Manual Positioning

+Instead of using standard initialization, you can manually position the machine in a specific state:

+- **`PositionMachine(ctx, machineContext, universeID, realityID, executeFlow)`** - Position in a specific universe and reality by ID.
+- **`PositionMachineOnInitial(ctx, machineContext, universeID, executeFlow)`** - Position in a universe's configured initial state.
+- **`PositionMachineByCanonicalName(ctx, machineContext, universeCanonicalName, realityID, executeFlow)`** - Position using the universe's canonical name instead of ID.
+- **`PositionMachineOnInitialByCanonicalName(ctx, machineContext, universeCanonicalName, executeFlow)`** - Combine canonical name lookup with initial state positioning.

+The `executeFlow` parameter controls whether to run the full entry flow (actions, transitions) or simply position without execution.
+This is useful for:

+- Restoring machines to a known state for testing
+- Skipping initialization logic when loading from persistent storage
+- Debugging specific states without executing the full workflow

 ## Event Routing

 1. `SendEvent` locks the machine and finds universes that can handle the event.